-If the sponsor is Then The customer's community spouse Community Spouse Rules are used to calculate resource eligibility (MA707).
-Sponsor-deeming is not applied.
-Anyone else The sponsor-deeming is applied unless both of the following are met: • Eligibility is being determined for ALTCS Acute Care; and • The sponsor's resources are already being deemed using spouse-to-spouse deeming or parent-to-child deeming (MA703D).
+hen ommunity Spouse Rules are used to calculate resource igibility ( MA707 ).
+Sponsor-deeming is not applied. he sponsor-deeming is applied unless both of the following e met: Eligibility is being determined for ALTCS Acute Care; and The sponsor's resources are already being deemed using spouse-to-spouse deeming or parent-to-child deeming or igi he Eli